 Presents issues related to malaria as a major public health problem.
 Emphasizes the biology of malaria parasites and factors affecting their transmission to humans by anopheline vectors.
 Topics include host-parasite-vector relationships; diagnostics; parasite biology; vector biology; epidemiology; host immunity; risk factors associated with infection, human behavior, chemotherapy, and drug resistances; anti-vector measures; vaccine development; and management and policy issues.

-Part I of Dr. Starfield's update of her seminal books, Primary Care: Concept, Evaluation, and Policy and Primary Care: Balancing Health Needs, Services, and Technology, comprises 6 invited lectures plus an 11-lecture course that examines the meaning, practice, and effectiveness of primary care.
-Topics include disease, morbidity, primary care innovations, health equities and disparities, prevention, and specialist care
+Part I of Dr. Starfield's update of her seminal books, Primary Care: Concept, Evaluation, Policy and Primary Care: Balancing Health Needs, Services and Technology, comprises 6 invited lectures plus an 11-lecture course that examines the meaning, practice and effectiveness of primary care.
+Topics include disease, morbidity, primary care innovations, health equities and disparities, prevention and specialist care.

 The development of this course was motivated by the feedback received from health professionals participating in the first online training course by OMPHI/GFMER on pre-eclampsia and eclampsia, demanding for a similar course on post-partum haemorrhage.

 This course focuses on the historical problems and interventions associated with infant mortality.
 Describes the scientific basis for infant mortality and analyzes causes and consequences in a population and development of a programmatic and policy approach.

 The INTERPRACTICE-21st Project promotes the optimal postnatal growth of preterm infants and standardises growth measurement in selected populations around the world.
 It is based on the implementation of the INTERGROWTH-21st international standards for preterm postnatal growth and evidence-based feeding recommendations based on human milk.